LEEP Into School

 Lutherlyn's renowned Environmental Education Program comes to your school!

-The LEEP staff offer these traveling programs for the months of November through March.
+The LEEP staff primarily offer these traveling programs for the months of November through March.
 Please contact the LEEP staff for more information.

 Pre-K through Second Grade Activities

 There is so much more to the natural world than most people perceive.
 This activity allows students to actively use their fingers, eyes, and noses to explore the world around them.

 Is a bat a bird?
 What makes an insect, an insect?
 Students will discover the differences between some common flying animals and what makes them unique.

 All animals need food, water, and shelter in the winter.
 This activity will help students explore what some common animals do to survive during the cold months of the year.

 Students will get a chance to discover the extreme, wacky, or odd changes that some Pennsylvania animals developed in order to survive.